 - Seed money for new ministries, special programs or one-time projects

 - Such other purposes as are specifically designated by donors whose gifts are included in the Endowment Fund.

-By making a planned gift to the Endowment Fund, Inc. you will automatically become a member of the St. James’s Legacy Society.
+By making a legacy gift to the Endowment Fund, Inc. you will automatically become a member of the St. James’s Whitlock Legacy Society.